-Auds craving for a mix of full-bore, Droog-style ultraviolence and shameless sentimentality made palatable by name thesps will find what they want in Jet Li showcase “Danny the Dog."
+Auds craving for a mix of full-bore, Droog-style ultraviolence and shameless sentimentality made palatable by name thesps will find what they want in Jet Li showcase “Danny the Dog.”
+Tracing the return to civilization of an Asian man whom a loan shark has trained as his personal attack dog, Glasgow-set tale’s assortment of nationalities, races and accents hangs together surprisingly well.
+Something-for-everyone approach should bolster the Franco-British production’s international career as far as producer Luc Besson’s sales apparatus can carry it.
 Opening Stateside April 18 under the title “Unleashed,” pic was day’s strongest opener on its Feb.
 2 bow in Gaul.

 When no-nonsense thug Bart (Bob Hoskins) has trouble collecting a debt, he removes the metal collar around the neck of Danny (Li), who obligingly beats the debtor and any stray henchmen to within an inch of their lives.
 Bursting with agility and power, Danny’s moves — choreographed with zap-pow zing by Yuen Wo-ping — are a blast to watch.

 Bart treats Danny like a dangerous pet, keeping him locked in an underground cage and clad in rags when he’s not using him in deadly human cockfights.
 However, Danny escapes and is taken in by blind piano tuner Sam (Morgan Freeman) and his 18-year-old stepdaughter, Victoria (Irish newcomer Kerry Condon, with a spot-on Yank accent).